3. Course Design in Modern Higher Education: A New Approach

 Translation of evidence-based design features into the course design context.

-- Formulate and update when necessary the quality criteria and requirements for your course;
+- Formulate and continuously refine quality criteria and design requirements for the course.

-- Formulate and visualise design ideas and design concepts:
+- Formulate and visualise design ideas and concepts using diagrams, models, and storytelling.

 In a design process, you alternately think of divergence and convergence.